This Insider info comes from our Full-Time MBA Admissions Team.

 2nd Year Student Scholarships

 At the end of the first year, students are invited to apply for 2nd Year MBA Scholarships.
 These awards, given by the McCombs School of Business through the generous support of individual donors and corporate supporters, typically range anywhere from $1,000-$5,000.
 The 2nd Year Scholarship awards are given based on academic performance, leadership and involvement during their first year in the program, as well as financial need.

-The UT Austin Office of Financial Aid administers several institutional endowed scholarships to entering and continuing students.
-You may be eligible to apply for some of these awards, but please review the specific criteria and application procedures carefully and reach out to the Office of Financial Aid with any questions.
+The UT Austin Office of Financial Aid administers institutional endowed scholarships for continuing students that first year MBAs may qualify for, beginning in November of your first year.
+You may be eligible to apply, but please review the specific criteria and application procedures carefully and reach out to McCombs Financial Aid with any questions.

 Many students are eligible for federal student loans and in some cases, grants.
 To determine your eligibility you must complete a Free Application for Federal Student Aid (FAFSA).
-The FAFSA for the 2019-2020 school year will be available October 1, 2018, and UT Austin has a priority deadline of March 15.
+The FAFSA for the 2019-2020 school year will be available October 1, and Texas has a priority deadline of January 15.
 At the latest, it is recommended that you have your FAFSA completed by June 1.
 Students who are eligible to complete the FAFSA are U.S. Citizens, Permanent Residents and other eligible non-citizens.
 Please watch this two-minute video for help with the financial aid application process.

 Private Education Loans